cmrd/react-bejeweled/README.md

 (Note how the element with the diagonal stripes turns into a white element with a singular stripe as its second "layer")

 Capturing and triggering advanced elements is achieved via the ```handleInterceptedElements``` and the other helper functions inside ```handleAdvancedElements.js```.
-The ```handleInterceptedElements``` function adds advanced elements it captured to its internal array via the ```Array.prototype.concat()```, while the advanced elements that had been triggered in the process, are removed using the ```Array.prototype.splice()``` method.
+The ```handleInterceptedElements``` function adds advanced elements it captured to its internal array via the ```Array.prototype.concat()```, while the advanced elements that had been triggered in the process, are removed using the ```Array.prototype.splice()``` function.
 This process is encapsulated in a while-loop and continues until all elements have been removed from the array, indicating that all advanced elements that have been captured were triggered.

 ### The Jokers